Mailcow¶

 Test it with : dig autoconfig.mymailserver.com +noall +answer

-record for the autodiscover
+Add another CNAME record for the autodiscover like this :

 Name : autodiscover